rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
 - Learned a lot during my internship with data science skills and stats
-- Read a lot of interesting books in Neuroscience/Computational Biology etc. (thought for a hot sec I should be a doctor to help the world...but that's not my skillsest I've realized).
+- Read a lot of interesting books in Neuroscience/Computational Biology etc. (thought for a hot sec I should be a doctor to help the world...but that's not my skill set I've realized).
 Abbot's Theoretical Neuroscience\* was a phenomenal read in particular

 **Mistakes**:
-- Between work, research, and reading I didn't spend a lot of time travelling around London or exploring the city as much as I should have.
+- Between work, research, and reading I didn't spend a lot of time traveling around London or exploring the city as much as I should have.
 This has been a major regret (when else will I be living there for multiple straight months?)